loukamb/bible-explorer/README.md

 # Bible Explorer

-Bible study tools written in React using the [NKJV](https://en.wikipedia.org/wiki/New_King_James_Version) translation, which is my personal preference.
-Currently not adapted for mobile use.
+Bible study tools written in React, mainly for personal use.
+Currently not adapted for mobile devices.

 [You can access it here.](https://bible-explorer.louka.sh)

 ## Features

 - Distraction-less interface
-- Full Old Testament & New Testament
-- Tabbed browsing for individual Bible chapters
+- Tabbed browsing for individual chapters
 - Toggleable sidebar listing the scriptures
 - Search engine for verse contents
 - Adjustable zoom level (separate from browser zoom)
 - Current workspace state saves in URL (for saving)

+**Currently included scripture:** Old Testament & New Testament (NKJV), Book of Mormon, Doctrine & Covenants, Pearl of Great Price.
+Scripture is added regardless of theological validity or sectarian opinion, as this tool is not specifically geared towards any particular Christian denomination.

 ### Planned

 - Additional Bible translations (e.g. ESV)
 - Saveable chapters and verses with `LocalStorage`
 - Broader search engine for full-Bible searches
-- Scriptures from other Christian sects (e.g. Book of Common Prayer, Book of Mormon, etc.)
+- Scriptures from other Christian sects (e.g. Book of Common Prayer, etc.)
 - Dictionary for verse interpretation

 ## Other tools